uriunger/devops-nextsteps/README.md

 ```

 # Adding EC2/RDS components
-1. setup access from my local box to my aws account using aws cli tool
+1. setup access from my local box to my private aws account using aws cli tool
 2. created terraform plans to provision an EC2 instance. plans are located in folder 'terraform'.
 3. manually create key pair in the terraform folder as follows:
 ```